 Don’t Miss:

-- See more than 500 animals at the Virginia Zoo, from baby tiger cubs to pandas to kangaroos.
+- See more than 500 animals at the Virginia Zoo, from baby tiger cubs to tree frogs to a rhinoceros.
 The zoo also has a few restaurants located within the grounds if you need to grab a bite during your detour.

 - Want to see an actual battleship?
-At Nauticus, a maritime museum in Norfolk, you’re even allowed to take a tour of the inside of the U.S.S.
+At Nauticus, a maritime museum in Norfolk, you can take a tour of the inside of the U.S.S.
 Wisconsin and see what life on a battleship would look like.

 Virginia Beach is a great stop for a few hours (or days!) of sand, sun, and fun.
 Get off on Exit 286 to reach Virginia Beach from I-64 East.